Fantom-foundation/go-lachesis/docs/consensus.rst

 compute what other participants would have voted, based on our knowledge of what they know.

-First, the Hashgraph defines a concept of *Strongly Seeing*:
+First, the Poset defines a concept of *Strongly Seeing*:

 "If there are n members, then an event w can strongly see an event x, if w can see more than 2n/3 events by different members, each of which can see x".